 Levels of LPA are relatively stable in individuals over time, but vary up to 1000-fold between individuals, presumably on a genetic basis.
-A single nucleotide polymorphism (LPA rs3798220) has been identified in the LPA gene that has been associated with both elevated levels of Lipoprotein (a) and an increased risk of cardiovascular disease.
-Mendelian randomization studies have supported the hypothesis that these genetic variants, and the subsequent increase in LPA levels, are causative of cardiovascular disease.
+A single nucleotide polymorphism (LPA rs3798220) in the LPA gene, has been associated with both elevated levels of Lipoprotein (a) and an increased risk of cardiovascular disease.
+This polymorphism substitutes methionine for isoleucine at amino acid position 4399 and is also called I4399M.
+Mendelian randomization studies have supported the hypothesis that this genetic variant, and the subsequent increase in LPA levels, are causative of cardiovascular disease.

-LPA-Aspirin Check® is a commercially available genetic test (Berkeley HeartLab) that detects the presence of the rs3798220 allele.
+LPA-Aspirin Genotype is a commercially available genetic test (Berkeley HeartLab, a Quest Diagnostics service) that detects the presence of the rs3798220 allele.
 Patients with a positive test for rs3798220 have a higher risk for thrombosis, and therefore may derive more benefit from the anti-thrombotic properties of aspirin.
-It has been proposed that the additional information obtained from the LAP-Aspirin Check test may aid physicians in better estimating the benefit/risk of aspirin therapy and therefore may aid in deciding whether to prescribe aspirin for individual patients.
+It has been proposed that the additional information obtained from the LPA-Aspirin Check® test may aid physicians in better estimating the benefit/risk of aspirin therapy and therefore may aid in deciding whether to prescribe aspirin for individual patients.

 A related medical policy is Measurement of Lipoprotein-Associated Phospholipase A2 (Lp-PLA2) in the Assessment of Cardiovascular Risk.

-POLICYThe use of genetic testing for the rs3798220 allele (LPA-Aspirin Check®) is considered investigational in patients who are being considered for treatment with aspirin to reduce risk of cardiovascular events.
+POLICYThe use of genetic testing for the LPA rs3798220 allele (LPA-Aspirin Genotype) is considered investigational in patients who are being considered for treatment with aspirin to reduce risk of cardiovascular events.